 Natasha started working at Castle Hill Veterinary Hospital in April 2008 as an Animal Attendant after work experience for Certificate II in Animal Studies.
 She then went on to complete Certificate IV in Veterinary Nursing and has been a nurse at the hospital since 2012.
 She still enjoys working as an animal attendant on weekends.
 During her spare time she enjoys baking morning tea treats for the other staff members and spending time with her husband at the beach and bushwalking.

-Natalie only recently started at the hospital and is currently working in the kennels/reception whilst undergoing studies to become a qualified veterinary nurse.
-She has two puppies, two rabbits and a turtle at home.
-In her spare time she’s an avid traveller so she’ll either be away or planning her next trip.
+Natalie started at the hospital in 2015 and is currently working as a Nurse and receptionist.
+She has two puppies, one rabbit and a turtle at home.
+In her spare time she’s an avid traveller, so she’ll either be away or planning her next trip.
 She’s been to Canada, Mexico, USA, The UK, all across Europe, Africa, Thailand and has several trips coming up.